Dutch version: EU and the Migrants.

 This document is a continuation of the earlier publication about the organised migration to the EU.

-There are stronger and stronger indications that the EU is behind these migratory flows.
+Then there are stronger and stronger indications that the EU is behind these migratory flows.
 Here is a (pdf alert) publication of the EU itself, The Global Approach to Migration and Mobility: Communication From The European Commission, which reinforce these indications.

 For example, we read in the introduction: “In its Communication of 4 May, the Commission highlighted the need for the EU to strengthen its external migration policy by setting up partnerships with non-EU countries.”